 Even though the two statutes represent separate and distinct actions, they may be consolidated into one lawsuit where appropriate.

 If you have lost a family member because of the wrongdoing of another, you should consider filing either a wrongful death or survival action lawsuit, or both if the circumstances permit.
 While no amount of money will bring back a loved one, strong and competent legal representation may help to offer closure and to ease the financial stress involved after such a loss.
-The Boesch Law Group and attorney Philip W. Boesch, Jr. have successfully represented both plaintiffs and defendants in wrongful death actions from automobile accidents, explosions, product defects, train collisions, and airplane crashes.
-To learn more about how we may be able to assist you in your time of need, please contact one of our Los Angeles attorneys today: (310) 578-7880.
+The Boesch Law Group and attorney Philip W. Boesch, Jr. have successfully represented both plaintiffs and defendants in wrongful death actions from automobile accidents, explosions, product defects, railroad accidents, and airplane crashes.
+To learn more about how we may be able to assist you in your time of need, please contact one of our Los Angeles personal injury attorneys today: (310) 578-7880.

 DISCLAIMER: The materials on this website are for general information purposes only and should not be construed as legal advice, legal opinion or any other advice on any specific facts or circumstances.
 Readers should not act or refrain from acting upon this information without seeking professional advice.